I can't believe we're already starting the third hour, and it's Friday the live from the left post at our satellite studios in Los Angeles.

 They can make fun of in the most disgusting ways.

-And it's art or it's creativity, or it's great comedy writing or whatever.
+And it's art or it's creativity or it's great comedy writing or whatever.

-You run around and you make fun of their precious family jewels, and it is like you have sinned against their God.
+You run around and you make fun of their precious family jewels and it is like you have sinned against their God.

 You have sinned against the state.

-Herman Cain's out there and explain.
+Herman Kane's out there and explains.

 He said it in a humorous way.